-Developments that are not assisted by Rural Development or regulated by HUD must use one of the following three sources: Local Public Housing Authority, HUD Utility Schedule Model, or Energy Consumption Model.
+Developments that are not assisted by Rural Development or regulated by HUD must use one of the following four sources: Local Public Housing Authority, Actual Usage and Rate Estimate, HUD Utility Schedule Model, or Energy Consumption Model.

-Applicants relying on the HUD Utility Schedule Model or the Energy Consumption Model must submit a request for preliminary approval, including all required documents and fees, to CHFA's Multifamily Program Compliance department at least 45 days prior to the LIHTC application submission date.
-If the LIHTC application is approved, the owner must submit an updated request for final approval, including all required documents and fees, to CHFA's Multifamily Program Compliance department between 30 and 60 days before the property begins leasing.
+Applicants relying on the HUD Utility Schedule Model or the Energy Consumption Model must submit a request for preliminary approval, including all required documents and fees, to CHFA's Multifamily Program Compliance department at least 45 days prior to the Housing Credit application submission date.
+If the Housing Credit application is approved, the owner must submit an updated request for final approval, including all required documents and fees, to CHFA's Multifamily Program Compliance department between 30 and 60 days before the property begins leasing.

-For detailed requirements, see CHFA's Multifamily Utility Allowance Policy at chfainfo.com/arh/asset/Pages/lihtc-compliance.aspx.
+For detailed requirements, see CHFA's Multifamily Utility Allowance Policy at chfainfo.com/arh/asset/Pages/forms-lihtc-compliance.aspx.